showbright1/blog/content/python/Twitter-card-plugin-for-Pelican.md

 Date: 2013-05-22
 Author: Michael Martinez

+I am just getting my feet wet with Pelican development and this seemed like a decent way to get started.
+I will work to make it more seamless for the end user as there is quite a bit of leg work (on the user end) that goes into it now.

+<a class="btn btn-large" href="https://github.com/MichaelMartinez/twitter_card"><i class="icon-download-alt"></i>Twitter_card</a>

 This plugin adds the ability to generate a [Twitter card](https://dev.twitter.com/cards) automagically upon every `make html` command.
 It takes a little bit of effort to set-up due to the fact that templates and themes can vary wildly from implementation to implementation.

 #### The minimal requirements for a functioning Twitter card are: ####